sdcastillo/sdcastillo.github.io/about.md

 Hi, I'm Sam Castillo.

 In 2017 I completed a B.S. in Math from the University of Massachusetts Amherst with the plan to be a career actuary.
-After discovering that the SOA-approved TI-XS Multiview Calculator does not fit Support Vector Machines, I decided to continue taking actuarial exams but to focus also on machine learning.
+After discovering that the SOA-approved TI-XS Multiview Calculator does not fit Support Vector Machines, I decided to also focus on data science.
 To pay homage to my Red-Sox-Patriots heritage, I moved to Boston from 2017-2018 during the reign of the GOAT himself Tom Brady.
-After becoming fed up with the cold New England winters, I moved to the tropical Chicago in 2019 to work as a predictive modeler at Milliman IntelliScript.
+After becoming fed up with the cold New England winters, I moved to the tropical Chicago in 2019.

 This blog is to keep track of actuarial, data science, and music side projects.